– this page as pdf –

 (if one can't use "Mondrian.exe" for some reason)

 After an installation of SUNs latest JRE (or JDK), .jar-files can be started by a simple double click.
-If this does not work, the following two problems might be the cause
+If this does not work, one of the following two problems might be the cause

 1. There is no application associated with the suffix .jar.
 To change this, follow these instructions.